-In my last post I began my exploration of the core sales strengths which separate good sales people from great sales people, looking at communication, pitching, negotiating and closing.
-These core skills present as strengths when executed effectively, but can easily become weaknesses when not.
+In my last post I began my exploration of the core sales skills which separate good sales people from great sales people, looking at communication, pitching, negotiating and closing.
+These core sales skills present as strengths when executed effectively, but can easily become weaknesses when not.

 Prospecting – The impact of poor prospecting is a delayed one and because of this, it often doesn’t get the focus it requires until after the damage is done.
 Consistency is key when it comes to prospecting and maintaining a healthy pipeline.
 To achieve this, make prospecting part of your daily activities, rather than “if and when I get the time” (because you’ll always find something ‘more important’ to do!).